-Tomme are complex and unpredictable class of cheeses with a delicate milk and buttery aroma.
+Tomme is a complex and unpredictable class of cheeses with a delicate milk and buttery aroma.
 It tastes of fresh butter and cream yet can be complex when compared to some other cheeses.
 The texture is semi-soft or soft and pliable.
-Its pate, which is often white to light yellow in colour, comes covered with an ivory to yellow rind.
+Its pate, which is often white to light yellow in colour, comes covered with an ivory to a yellow rind.

 The cheese tastes delicious with fresh or dried fruit and a glass of good red wine.